1966 Grantland Rice Bowl: Notable participants

-Multiple players from Tennessee State were selected in the 1967 NFL/AFL draft – running back Bill Tucker, defensive back Alvin Coleman, return specialist Noland Smith, defensive back Leon Moore, running back Eugens Bowens, and defensive back Howard Finley.
-Additional Tennessee State players were selected in the 1968 NFL/AFL draft – defensive end Claude Humphrey, quarterback Eldridge Dickey, wide receiver John Robinson, wide receiver Leo Johnson, and guard Tommy Davis.
+Multiple players from Tennessee A&I were selected in the 1967 NFL/AFL draft – running back Bill Tucker, defensive back Alvin Coleman, return specialist Noland Smith, defensive back Leon Moore, running back Eugens Bowens, and defensive back Howard Finley.
+Additional Tennessee A&I players were selected in the 1968 NFL/AFL draft – defensive end Claude Humphrey, quarterback Eldridge Dickey, wide receiver John Robinson, wide receiver Leo Johnson, and guard Tommy Davis.
 Humphrey was inducted to the Pro Football Hall of Fame in 2014.
 Running back Cid Edwards was not drafted, but later played in the NFL.
 Muskingum running back Rick Harbold was inducted to his university's hall of fame in 1985.

-Both head coaches have been inducted to the College Football Hall of Fame – John Merritt of Tennessee State in 1994, and Ed Sherman of Muskingum in 1996.
+Both head coaches have been inducted to the College Football Hall of Fame – John Merritt of Tennessee A&I in 1994, and Ed Sherman of Muskingum in 1996.

 Scoring summary

 Play set a TSU record for longest touchdown reception.